The latest issue of Consumer Reports magazine recommends that consumers avoid mortgage brokers when seeking home loan financing.

 - Like everything else in this world, you can’t generalize

-- Without receiving some major backlash
+- It’s not surprising that they received some major backlash

 When it comes down to it, mortgage brokers are individuals, so to say that they will ALL just focus on getting you a mortgage regardless of the value it offers is a bit ridiculous, especially for a publication that is all about impartiality.